SB-2041Neutral knit set

 Every readiness deduction maps to an explicit rule.
 Teams can see what changed, why it changed, and what is worth fixing first.

-Up from 61 after structured data and variant cleanup
+after structured data and variant cleanup

 Fix queue